Registering a Car in Florida

 The dealer doing the leasing will also finish the titling and registration process for you.
 Please note that the fees associated with leasing a vehicle are higher than owning a vehicle.

-Registration Fees/Taxes on Dealership Buys
+Initial Registration Fees/Taxes on Dealership Buys

 The fees that go along with the title and registration usually don't show up in your contract.
 If they happen to, the dealership is allowed to only ask for the exact dollar amount in fees that have been already paid.
 Dealers are allowed to add an extra filing fee for the title and registration of a vehicle, but those charges must be disclosed separately.